“At least I knew she loved us. And she always came through in the end,” I said to my therapist years ago when describing my mother.

 “Why did it always have to get to that point for her to act?” replied Dr. Ron with a tinge of exasperation.

 Those 14 words shone one hell of a bright light on a parenting pattern I hadn’t acknowledged for the underlying emotional abusiveness it contained.
-Up until that point, I believed my mother’s 11th-hour actions were a strength -- like that, even with raising of three children, holding a part-time job, and supporting her fledging artistic career, she actually had time to pick up my new gymnastics leotard just minutes before a meet got underway.
+Up until that point, I believed my mother’s 11th-hour actions were a strength -- like the time she rushed into the gymnastics meet, minutes before start time to bring me the brand new team leotard.
+Never mind the rest of the team had theirs three weeks before.

 When Dr. Ron looked me dead in the eye and interpreted the origins of my anxiety, I adored him like a parent, like the attuned, responsive caretaker every child should have.
 Knowing why you’re anxious doesn’t make you less anxiety-sensitive, but the truth brings you one step closer to change.

 This insight equipped me with the clinical incisiveness to zero in on the narcissistic tendencies of my clients’ parents, as well as their dependency issues.

 If you weren’t blessed with caretakers who put your needs before their own:

 * May you learn to self-parent in a way that teaches you not to settle.

 * May you internalize the wisdom and the warning signs.